ostival/ostival-desktop/README.md

 Our motivation to start this project is:

 1. **Democratizing Hardware:** We believe chip design should be accessible to everyone.
 This project aims to break down the barriers of expensive, proprietary EDA tools by providing a free, open-source flow from Verilog to GDSII.
-2. **Modernizing EDA:** We're bringing a modern touch to EDA with a tool that is not only powerful and efficient but also intuitive to use, moving past outdated design philosophies.
+2. **Modernizing EDA:** We're bringing a modern touch to EDA with a tool that is not only powerful and efficient but also intuitive to use, moving forward from outdated design philosophies of the past.
 3. **The Future is Open:** The future of hardware development is open.
 This project fosters a collaborative ecosystem where innovation flourishes through transparency and community-driven development, rather than through closed-source solutions.

+Ostival is currently in development.
+Once it becomes stable, we'll release installable binaries for all desktop platforms.
+So, stay tuned!

 ## Features
 - High-performance C++ core optimized for speed and scalability